jackie-png/althistsite-2/README.md

 7. 1948-1951: Rise of the New World Order
    - Gives a detailed overview of the final days of the Third Weltkrieg (Third World War) from the German's perspective.
 Covering events such as the Invasion of America.

+### Peace Treaties
+Here are a list of all the treaties
+- Treaty of Paris
+- Treaty of London
+- Treaty of Moscow
+- Treaty of Tokyo
+- Treaty of Delhi
+- Treaty of Beijing
+- Treaty of Bangkok
+- Treaty of Washington
+- Treaty of Ottawa